 Kronos knows time is money for its customers.
 The company makes and implements staffing management software particularly for organizations with large, complex workforces.
 With a goal of controlling labor costs and improving employee productivity, its software automatically collects time and attendance data, manages scheduling and absences, oversees administrative, HR, payroll, and hiring processes, and provides data analytics on cost and performance problems.
-Serving more than half of the Fortune 1000, it focuses on the education, health care, hospitality, manufacturing, retail, and government markets, among others.
-Kronos is owned by an investment group led by private equity firm Hellman & Friedman.
+Boasting over $1 billion in annual revenue, Kronos serves over half of the

-Kronos has broadened its service offerings and developed Web-based versions of its software, responding to the general trend in the software market of companies offering clients the choice of both installed and hosted versions of their products.
-The company also works with hardware, software, and services partners such as Accenture, Cerner, Fiserv, Microsoft, Saba, and Xerox.
+Kronos' services and products deal with time and attendance, scheduling, absence management, HR and payroll, hiring, and labor analytics.
+The company has broadened its service offerings and developed Web-based versions of its software, responding to the general trend in the software market of companies offering clients the choice of both installed and hosted subscription versions of their products.

 Outside the US, Kronos has offices in Australia, Belgium, Brazil, Canada, China, France, Germany, India, the Netherlands, Spain, the United Arab Emirates, and the UK.

 Sales and Marketing

 Kronos, with its more than 4,000 employees (as of August 2015), serves organizations from a variety of industries and sectors, including: business services, education, energy, financial services, government, health care, hospitality, logistics, manufacturing, public safety, and retail markets.
 The company claimed that over 35 million people around the world used its services every day in 2015.

 It sells directly to its customers, as well as through its partnerships with hardware, software, and services firms.
 Clients include